MicrosoftDocs/powerbi-docs/powerbi-docs/collaborate-share/service-automate-paginated-integration.md

 LocalizationGroup: Get started
 ---
-# Integrate Power BI data alerts with Power Automate
+# Export Power BI paginated reports with Power Automate

+The Export to File for Paginated Reports action allows you to easily leverage the Power BI export API for paginated reports in your Power Automate flows.
+With this action, you can automate the export and distribution of Power BI paginated reports in a variety of supported formats and scenarios.
+In this article, you will learn to make use of templates to build your own flows that use the Export to File for Paginated Reports action.
 Use [Power Automate](/power-automate/getting-started) to integrate Power BI with your favorite apps and services.
 With Power Automate, you create automated workflows to get notifications, synchronize files, collect data, and more.
-In this article, you automate generating an email from a Power BI data alert.
+In this article, you automate exporting paginated reports to a variety of locations

 [Get started using Power Automate now.](/power-automate/getting-started)